-Ireland face group favourites in our second Euro 2016 game in Bordeaux on Saturday
+Ireland take on Belgium in our second Euro 2016 game on Saturday in Bordeaux, France.

 Belgium are the favourites in Group E and are currently ranked second in the world by Fifa - but what do we not know about them?